acend/go-basics-training-examples/robot/README.md

 Answer the following questions:

 1. What is the end position of the robot?
-2. Which is distance furthest to the left, which the robot visited?
+2. Which is the distance furthest to the left, which the robot visited?
-3. Which is distance furthest to the right, which the robot visited?
+3. Which is the distance furthest to the right, which the robot visited?
 4. Which position did we visit most often?